Live Christmas Tree Recycling

-Colerain Township offers residents several opportunities to recycle!
+Colerain Township offers residents several additional opportunities to recycle!

 - Pleasant Run Middle School, 11770 Pippin Road, has recycle dumpsters available for paper, plastic and glass!
 The dumpsters will be open year round, 24 hours a day.